 Sergio Perez scored a podium in just his second season in Formula One, in the second race of 2012.
 During his stint with the Woking-based outfit, he could only manage a position as high as fifth.
 When he moved to Force India, he scored five podiums for the Indian outfit.

-His highest position in the Drivers’ Championship is 7th in 2016 and 2017.
-While partnered with Hulkenberg, the two managed to help the team finish 4th in the 2016 Championship.
+His highest position in the Drivers’ Championship was seventh in 2016 and 2017.
+In his partnership with Hulkenberg, the two managed to help the team finish fourth in the 2016 Championship.
 Perez and Ocon repeated the feat once again in 2017.

 Perez out qualified and outpaced his younger teammate Stroll to finish 1oth in the Drivers’ Standings, scoring a respectable 52 points in a car that wasn’t very competitive.

-The Mexican was forced to miss 2 races this season due to COVID-19 but bounced back with a stellar performance at the Spanish Grand Prix.
-Perez currently sits 8th in the Drivers’ Championship.
+The Mexican was forced to miss two races this season due to COVID-19 but bounced back with a stellar performance at the Spanish Grand Prix.
+Pérez won his first race at the Sakhir Grand Prix.

 Perez has two personal sponsors backing him, Telmex and Telcel.
 Both are Mexican telecommunications companies.
-He is also sponsored by Claro, another telecommunications company.
+He is also sponsored by Claro, another telecom company.